 At High Desert School, we encourage students to excel in all areas of the curriculum.
 Our school motto, "Choosing to Soar Toward Excellence," reflects the commitment of faculty to help students reach their goals.
 High Desert School is a safe place where we recognize the importance of physical, social, emotional and intellectual safety.
 Our mission is to dedicate ourselves to providing a safe, flexible, positive and nurturing learning environment in which all of our members have the opportunity to experience a sense of belonging and personal growth toward their development of academic excellence.
-We are continuing our after-school intervention, Stay Gold, to help struggling students to reach grade-level standards in reading and math.
-As another opportunity to provide additional support four our students, we are also implementing Saturday School, targeting students with attendance and academic concerns.
+Post-Pandemic, we plan to revive our after-school intervention, Stay Gold, to help struggling students to reach grade-level standards in reading and math.

-Our students enjoy the benefits of HDSTV (our daily live news show), ASB and Yearbook.
+Our students enjoy the benefits of HDSTV (our daily live news show), Associated Student Body (ASB) and Yearbook.
 Middle school students select from electives that provide experiences in a variety of science, technology, engineering, arts, and math-called STEAM for short-classes.
-Electives include video production, visual and performing arts, electronic game design, computer coding and applications, robotics, environmental science, service learning and ASB and Yearbook.
-We also offer after-school enrichment, which includes performing art programs Hand Bells and Dancing Feet, Science Olympiad, we will continue with the middle school athletic league which offers volleyball, cross country, soccer, basketball, and track and field.
+Electives include video production, Google Apps, Creative Writings, robotics, Intro to Economics, ASB and Yearbook.
+Post-Pandemic, we also offer after-school enrichment, which includes performing art programs HandBells and Science Olympiad.
+We will continue with the middle school athletic league which offers volleyball, cross country, soccer, basketball, and track and field.
 Our parent-participation programs afford parents the opportunity to assist our school in promoting academic achievement for all students.
 We encourage parents to participate through our School Site Council, Parent Booster Club, volunteering in classrooms, Parents of English Learner Advisory Committee, or one of the many other volunteer opportunities at High Desert School.